 Hummel figurines are a three dimensional porcelain representation of the artwork of Maria Innocentia Hummel who, as a talented artist, drew charcoal and pastel characters of children playing near the German convent where she lived.
-This page was created as a convenience for my own quick reference to see what the trademarks and prices are for all Hummel figurines.
+This page was created as a convenience for my own quick reference to see what the trademarks and prices are for all Hummel figurines while visiting the local thrift stores.
 I hope you will find it to be as useful a tool for your own encounters with these cute and valuable collectables.
-You might also find the Hummel Price page as a value suggestion of your favorite collection.
+Many thanks to Christian with Hummel Manufaktur GmbH for the latest details for the following chart!

 - M.I.
 Hummel: The Golden Anniversary Album – 1984, p.
 305